tylerharter/cs301-projects/spring19/p6/README.md

 Answer in the form of a list containing no duplicates (for this and future questions).

-## Q4: which wineries contain the phrase "black-fruit aroma" in the description?
+## Q4: which wineries contain the phrase "beef" in the description?

-## Q5: in which country is the single costliest wine produced?
+This shoud match anything containing beef (in any case), regardless of spacing.

-## Q6 TODO:
+## Q5: which wineries contain the phrase "zesty" in the description?

-Print wineries which make wines which have `blackberry aroma`.
-This time, however, print the names after removing all spaces from the names.
-For example, if `Patricia Green Cellars` is one of the entries in your list, it should be converted to `PatriciaGreenCellars`.
-We recommend you write a dedicated function to do this as it will help you to answer the next question
+## Q6: which wineries contain the phrase "black-fruit aroma" in the description?

 ## Q7: which wine varieties are anagrams of the phrase "antibus governance"?